GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endAside %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/sKSYoqCLFlVCXTVEMYln.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example first shows inserted Tab characters, and then when you enable this option and reload DevTools, the Tab key moves focus.
+This video first shows Tab characters inserted with the Tab key.
+Then when you enable this option and reload DevTools, the Tab key moves focus.
 {% endDetails %}

 {% Details %}